Definitions Used in Resort Guides

 Moguls: Vail has an abundance of mogul skiing.
 The most famous is Prima, with branches to Pronto and Log Chute.
 Highline can be comparable, about 1,500 vertical of nonstop bumps.
 There will also be several mogulled sections of at least 1,000 vertical dropping down popular fall lines into the Back Bowls.

 Steeps: The major concentration of Vail's steep terrain drops to skier's right off Riva Ridge from North Rim to Prima Cornice.
 Small cornices also build up on the east facing sections of China Bowl (Genghis Khan) and Siberia Bowl (Rasputin's Revenge).
+The top 500 vertical of Steep and Deep is the steepest terrain in Blue Sky Basin.
 Nearly all of this terrain falls into the black, rather than yellow, definition of steep.
 There may be a cornice lip or a couple of steep turns through a cliff band.
 Otherwise, to draw analogies with Squaw Valley or Snowbird, Vail's steeps tend to resemble Headwall or Little Cloud as opposed to KT-22 or the Upper Cirque.

 Wide Open Spaces: As mentioned above, there are 6 large bowls (including west facing and partially forested Game Creek) stretching 7 miles across and up to 1,800 vertical.
 The original bowls served by the High Noon chair are red to black in difficulty, while China and Siberia, added in 1989-90, include blue terrain also.
-About 2,000 acres of north facing bowls and glades south of the existing bowls are being considered for lifts within 5 years.
+Blue Sky Basin added 520 acrers of north facing bowls and glades south of China Bowl in the snowiest part of the terrain.

 Powder: The bowls are obviously the prime attraction.
 There is so much acreage back there that it will last awhile if you're willing to traverse and explore.
 However, as the premier area of its region with higher snowfall than most of its competitors, Vail does attract lots of expert powderhounds.
 On a blue sky powder day, you'll get more fresh tracks at nearby Beaver Creek, which gets 15% less snowfall but will have far fewer skiers.

 Hiking and Backcountry: There are out of bounds routes to Minturn, west of Vail, and also toward East Vail and Vail Pass.
-These are unpatrolled and should not be attempted without a guide as there are cliff bands which must be avoided.
+These are unpatrolled and should not be attempted without a guide and avalanche gear due to cliff bands and Colorado's notoriously unstable snowpack.

 Crowds: Vail leads North America in ticket sales, about 1.8 million per year including a small proportion at Beaver Creek.
 Fortunately, the lift system has massive capacity including 10 high speed quads.
 The High Noon and China Bowl lifts can get pretty big lines when the Back Bowls have good conditions.
 The recent Yonder chair has provided some relief.
 The MidVail area and Game Creek are most popular with intermediates.
 For experts, the Northwest Express and Highline chairs will usually have short lines.
 With all the high speed lifts, on an uncrowded day you can ski till you drop, or alternatively ski a normal day and enjoy a leisurely lunch in town.
 There is therefore a certain logic to visiting Vail during low season times in December and January (excluding Dec.
 26 to New Year's).
 Just be prepared for the colder weather, which has the positive effect of more consistent Back Bowl surface conditions.
 Beaver Creek is also an obvious antidote to crowds.